Updated on Mar 27, 2026 04:59 IST

 Types of LLB Courses

 • 3-Year LLB Course: This course is open to students who have completed their graduation in any field.
-It is a three-year program where you specialize in law.
+It is a three-year program.

-• 5-Year Integrated LLB Course: This course is for students who have completed their class 12 or equivalent examination and can pursue LLB after 12th as well.
+• 5-Year Integrated LLB Course: This course is for students who have completed their class 12 or equivalent.
 It is a five-year program that combines undergraduate studies with law education.
-In the table given below are the types of integrated LLB courses available in India:
+Learn more from the table below

 LLB Courses